Enjoy Seaside Scenery in Nova Scotia!

 If you decide on settling in Halifax after applying for Canadian immigration and receiving a Permanent Resident Visa for Canada, you’ll find much to experience in this incredible coastal city.
 Some popular places to relax and enjoy nature include the beautiful Halifax Public Gardens and Point Pleasant Park.
 Halifax has several interesting museums and historic sites to explore, such as the Citadel National Historic Site (which also offers a great view of the city); Maritime Museum of the Atlantic; and the Canadian Museum of Immigration (located at Pier 21).
 The Halifax Metro Centre is a common venue for watching a hockey match or listening to a concert.
 You can also enjoy a play or musical at the Neptune Theatre.
 Finally, Halifax has many great places to eat, drink and go shopping.

-The economy in Nova Scotia has experienced positive growth of around 1% for 2012, with experts forecasting an increase of 1.7-2.1% in economic growth in 2013.
-According to the Nova Scotia government (October 25, 2012), there was an increase of about 2.5% in average weekly earnings for all workers in Nova Scotia between January 2012 and August 2012, with the average weekly income being $784.05 in Nova Scotia during this same timeframe.
-The Nova Scotia government reports that there is particular interest by employers in the province for people with education and experience in: aerospace and defense, agriculture, business, construction, energy, environment management, finance, film and television, natural resources, transportation and utilities.
-Therefore, if you decide on Nova Scotia immigration after being issued a Permanent Resident Visa for Canada, you may find employment opportunities in the above professions or in other business sectors!
+There are also many Canadian employment opportunities in Nova Scotia.
+The provincial government reports that there is particular interest by employers in Nova Scotia for people with education and experience in: aerospace and defense, agriculture, business, construction, energy, environment management, finance, film and television, natural resources, transportation and utilities.
+Therefore, if you decide on Nova Scotia immigration after being issued a Permanent Resident Visa for Canada, you may find great career options in the above professions or in other business sectors!